Accuraty/AccuTheme-2021/src/scripts/README.md

 Any file at the root of the `scripts/` directory will be compiled into separate JavaScript bundles.
 Scripts needed for the entire site are in `Skin.js`.
 Add new files for page- and component-specific scripts.

 _Note: When you add new individual files at the root of this directory, they will automatically be included in the build process.
-However, you must manually add them to the template they belong with._
+E.g. Home.js will compile to dist/Home.bundle.js.
+However, you must manually add them to the template they belong with. (see Home.ascx)_

 ## What about vendor files?